-If you have been reading the Inspiration Newsletter for any length of time, you will already know how I feel about the subject of New Year’s Resolutions.
+If you have been reading the Our Newsletter for any length of time, you will already know how I feel about the subject of New Year’s Resolutions.
 They are essentially, full of good intention.
 But – and it is a big but – in making them, you are probably setting yourself up for a fall.

 Instead of making New Year’s Resolutions this year, I suggest that instead, you concentrate on defining your vision for the next five years.
 If you already have a vision, then that’s great – you can revisit it, review it, rework it and recommit yourself to it.
 If you don’t have a vision for the period of your life immediately ahead, then I suggest you use the method I outlined in my vision exercise.